 The decals above were designed by John Gibson of the TR Drivers clubs Scottish group.
 John totally rebuilt SJW 539S the Tahiti blue TR7 Sprint which is featured on this page.
 The transfers have been made to fit the bonnet and bootlid of the sprint.
 Most cars were originally fitted with side stripes including the word sprint near the rear of the car.
 Our Carmine red Sprint SJW 530S will have a complete set of original decals fitted when its restoration is complete.
 Thank you to TR Drivers club member James Duckworth for providing photos of his Sprint WAC 274S which has a complete set of original decals.

-The TR7 sprints were fitted with either the standard steel wheels with full plastic covers or the pewter coloured GKN made alloys which later came as standard equipment.
-The ones fitted to the sprint have the number 77 stamped on them.
-This means they were manufactured in 1977 as part of a small batch for fitment to the sprint and the early TR8 coupes.
-Some sprints had alloys fitted after they left the factory so these could have any date of manufacture on them, the Heritage certificate for these cars would omit alloys from the options list.
+The TR7 sprints were fitted with either the standard steel wheels with full plastic covers or the pewter coloured GKN made Keepax designed alloys which later came as standard equipment on the TR7 Coupe.
+The ones fitted to the sprint have the number 76 or 77 stamped on them.
+This means they were manufactured in 1976 or 1977 as part of a small batch for fitment to the sprint and the early TR8 coupes.
+Some sprints had alloys fitted after they left the factory, these could have any date of manufacture on them, the Heritage certificate for these cars would omit alloys from the options list.
 When fitted with steel wheels and plastic trims, the wheel nuts are chrome plated.
 The nuts fitted to cars with alloy wheels are plated mild steel.
 The TR7 Sprints had 185/70/13 to both types of wheel.

 This is the only factory produced repair operations manual which contains information on the factory built TR7 sprint, it was printed in 1978 and its part number is AKM3079A.